Earthquakes on May 12, 2026

 6.1 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 57 km S of Whites City, New Mexico on May 12, 2026 at 18:47 UTC.
-This was a shallow crustal earthquake, focused at 6.1 km depth.
+A magnitude 2.0 seismic event took place 57 km S of Whites City, New Mexico on May 12, 2026 at 18:47 UTC.
+The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.657°, -104.365°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.657°N, -104.365°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12